David-VTUK/CKA-StudyGuide/RevisionTopics/02-Workloads & Scheduling.md

 #  Know how to scale applications

 Constantly adding more, individual pods is not a sustainable model for scaling an application.
 To facilitate applications at scale, we need to leverage higher level constructs such as replicasets or deployments.
+As mentioned previously, `deployments` provide us with a single administrative unit to manage the underlying pods.
+We can scale a `deployment` object to increase the number of `pods`.

 As an example, if the following is deployed: